Depending on your age and where you grew up, when asked to picture a pyramid chart, you’ll probably think of some version of the food pyramid.

-While this chart overall is very effective, it does illustrate one of the potential drawbacks of pyramid charts that you’ll need to keep in mind: To fully understand it, people need to read it from the bottom up.
+While this chart is very effective, it does illustrate one of the potential drawbacks of pyramid charts — to fully understand it, people need to read it from the bottom up.

 Step 3: Determine the ranking order

-For example, in the pyramid chart that appears in the infographic above, which is a visual representation of the psychological theory known as Maslow’s hierarchy of needs, while the goal of self-actualization appears at the top, it’s actually the final step.
+For example, in the pyramid chart in the infographic above, which is a visual representation of the psychological theory known as Maslow’s hierarchy of needs, the goal of self-actualization appears at the top, but it’s actually the final step.